Vascular Diseases and Vascular Treatment - Blogs

 For patients with End-Stage Renal Disease (ESRD), an Arteriovenous (AV) Fistula is surgically created by connecting a native artery directly to a vein in the arm.
 This provides a high-flow access point required for the hemodialysis machine.

-The Role of an AV Fistula The high-pressure arterial blood forces the vein to dilate and its walls to thicken (maturation).
+The high-pressure arterial blood forces the vein to dilate and its walls to thicken (maturation).
 This allows the vein to withstand repeated needle insertions and high filtration speeds.
 It is the “gold standard” for dialysis access due to lower infection rates compared to catheters.

-Signs of Fistula Failure Fistulas are prone to mechanical failures over time:
+Signs of Fistula Failure

-Salvage and Maintenance A vascular surgeon must intervene quickly when a fistula fails.
+A vascular surgeon must intervene quickly when a fistula fails.
 Using minimally invasive endovascular procedures, they can dilate narrowed segments or extract clots to salvage the access site, preventing the need to surgically create a new one.

 5. Aortic Aneurysm & Aortic Occlusion